Window Vision Functions

 Parameters:

-Captures the current window image and converts it to an OpenCV-compatible format.
+Capture the current window image and optionally persist it to opencv_image.

 Parameters:

-set_backbuffer (bool) – When True, persist the capture to self.opencv_image.
-If False, returns the captured image.
+set_backbuffer – When True, persist the capture to self.opencv_image; otherwise return the captured frame.

 Raises: